-Wisconsin has a new law to protect dogs and the people who buy or adopt them.
+Wisconsin Act 90 is the new law to protect dogs and the people who buy or adopt them.
 It requires some dog breeders and others involved in dog sales or adoptions to be licensed and inspected.
 It also requires that dogs be examined by a veterinarian before they are sold or adopted, and prohibits sale of puppies until they are 7 weeks old.
+Wisconsin Act 90 has already passed the Legislature, been signed by the Governor, and takes effect June 1.
-This law is now in effect.

-Since the law was originally passed, a lot of confusion has arisen, especially among some dog breeders who will not need to be licensed at all.
+The law is not specific about the standards the licensees must meet in their facilities and in how they care for their dogs.
+Instead, it directs the Department of Agriculture, Trade and Consumer Protection to write an "administrative rule" -- ATCP 16 - and submit it to the Legislature for final review.
+This is still in process.
+During the rule-writing process, a lot of confusion has arisen, especially among some dog breeders who will not need to be licensed at all.
 Let's try to clear some of that up, keeping in mind the goals: humane treatment for dogs and fairness to consumers.

-There's confusion about The facts are Who must be licensed The law is very specific.
-You'll need a license only if you are a: Dog breeder selling at least 25 dogs a year from at least 4 litters Dog breeding facility selling at least 25 dogs a year from at least 4 litters Dog dealer selling at least 25 dogs a year in Wisconsin Non-profit animal shelter sheltering at least 25 dogs a year Animal control facility that contracts with a city, village, town or county You do not need a license under any other circumstances.
-There is no plan to extend the law to cover smaller breeders, sporting dog trainers, pet owners or others.
-The law covers more than "puppy mills" because good breeders come in all sizes and so do bad breeders.
+There's confusion about...
+The facts are...

+Who must be licensed

+- Wisconsin Act 90 is very specific.
+You'll need a license only if you are a: Dog breeder selling at least 25 dogs a year from at least 3 litters Pet store or other retailers selling at least 25 dogs a year Dog auction offering at least 50 dogs for sale a year Non-profit animal shelter sheltering at least 25 dogs a year Animal control facility that contracts with a city, village, town or county Flea market or other temporary market where dogs are sold - You do not need a license under any other circumstances.
+There is no plan to extend the law to cover smaller breeders, sporting dog trainers, pet owners or - The law covers more than "puppy mills" because good breeders come in all sizes and so do bad breeders.
 All of these businesses and facilities are places where dogs could be mishandled and consumers could be misled.
-The need for the law Although there are relatively few animal abuse cases filed in Wisconsin courts against dog breeders selling only 25 dogs a year, the majority of the complaints from consumers and others to our department are about breeders of that size.
-Complaints most often do not translate into court cases.
-Law enforcement agencies and district attorneys are often reluctant to take on these cases, which are difficult to prosecute, especially in these times of limited public resources.
-Hobby breeders People who are truly hobby breeders do not need to be licensed, because they do not sell enough dogs.
-The intent of the law is not to regulate businesses for the sake of regulating them.
-The intent is to regulate activities in order to protect animals and consumers.
-Even if someone is selling more dogs as part of a "hobby," those animals and the people who buy them need protection.
-The suggestion that only very large breeders need regulation misses an important point: There are very good large breeders, and there are very bad small breeders.
-Neither is inherently good or bad.